omrilotan/ci-cd.net/scripts/v1/gh/pages.md

----
-title: gh/pages
+# gh/pages
-description: Commit a file or directory to gh-pages branch
+## Commit a file or directory to gh-pages branch
-toc: true
----

-> commit a file or directory to gh-pages branch

 ### Arguments